dfinity/sdk/README.md

 # DFX

+Test PR to see if automation is failing

 ## Getting Started

 `dfx` is the command-line interface for managing your Internet Computer project and the best place to start.